nodis-com-br/math/docs/ceres.md

 If you don't want to/can't use an emulator, plug your android phone with an USB cable and activate it's android developer tools

-Run `yarn android` and press y.
+Run `yarn android` and press y to accept Android's license.
 Your phone will ask you if you want to install an app via USB - confirm it.
 Run `yarn start` to start the app server.

+---

 [< Go back](https://nodis-com-br.github.io/math/)